 Using expense claims for your daily allowance or mileage

-If your organisation doesn't use Xero's Pay Run feature, here's how you can claim your daily allowance or mileage using Xero expense claims.
+If your organisation doesn't use payroll in Xero, here's how you can claim your daily allowance or mileage using expense claims.

 Daily allowance claim

 If you claim a daily allowance without submitting individual receipts you might like to consider these guidelines for doing this in Xero (although you can manage this in whatever way best suits your organisation).